Blackadder Goes Forth: Taping

 This series of Blackadder was one of the first television programmes in Britain to be made and transmitted with stereo sound, using the NICAM digital system, even though most viewers could only afford, or were only able to receive due to their location, the standard FM mono audio carrier signal.

 The series was directed by Richard Boden and all interior scenes were shot at BBC Television Centre in front of a live studio audience.
 Rowan Atkinson recalls that the studio shooting could present him with problems:

 That sitcom tradition is very strange when you're performing to both a camera and an audience at the same time...The thing that sometimes held us up is my stammer.
 Some words and some phrases did catch me out..."B"s in particular.
 I remember one episode in which Stephen Fry and Hugh Laurie were going "woof" a lot, and my line was "it's like Battersea Dogs Home in here".
 The B of Battersea was a problem for me.
 The floor manager suggested that I say "Crufts" instead.

-Atkinson has said that in the build-up to the final episode, he began to psychologically experience something of his character's apprehension.
-Speaking to Michael Parkinson in 2003, he recalled "I remember... in the weeks leading up to the one-day recording of that final episode when we went over the top, for the first time in my acting career... knowing that even though the rest of the episode was its usual standard funny sitcom self, there was this deep twist in my stomach throughout that week thinking along with your character that you were doomed.
-It was most peculiar.
-I'm sure serious character actors feel this all the time...
-Obviously if you're trying to feel the character and his dilemma then you're going to experience some of the fictional feelings for real.
-You felt swept along by it."